awsdocs/amazon-transcribe-developer-guide/doc_source/how-it-works.md

 Input to an Amazon Transcribe transcription job comes from an object stored in an Amazon S3 bucket\.
 The input file must be:

-+ In FLAC, MP3, MP4 or WAV file format
++ In FLAC, MP3, MP4, or WAV file format

 + Less than 2 hours in length

-You must specify the language, format, and sampling rate of the input file\.
+You must specify the language and format of the input file\.

 For best results,